US military may put armed troops on commercial ships in Strait of Hormuz to stop Iran seizures

 The contemplated move also would represent an extraordinary commitment in the Mideast by U.S. forces as the Pentagon tries to focus on Russia and China.
 America didn’t even take the step during the so-called “Tanker War,” which culminated with the U.S. Navy and Iran fighting a one-day naval battle in 1988 that was the Navy’s largest since World War II.

 While officials offered few details of the plan, it comes as thousands of Marines and sailors on both the amphibious assault ship USS Bataan and the USS Carter Hall, a landing ship, are on their way to the Persian Gulf.
-Those Marines and sailors could provide the backbone for any armed guard mission in the strait, through which 20% of all the world’s crude oil passes.
+Those Marines and sailors could provide the backbone for any armed guard mission in the strait, through which 20% of the world’s crude oil passes.

 Iran’s mission to the United Nations did not immediately respond to a request for comment from the AP about the U.S. proposal.

-Four U.S. officials, who spoke on condition of anonymity to discuss the proposal, acknowledged its broad details.
+Five U.S. officials, who spoke on condition of anonymity to discuss the proposal, acknowledged its broad details.
 The officials stressed no final decision had been made and that discussions continue between U.S. military officials and America’s Gulf Arab allies in the region.

 Officials said the Marines and Navy sailors would provide the security only at the request of the ships involved.
+One official described the process as complex, saying any deployment likely also would require approval of the country under which the ship is flagged and the country under which the owner is registered.
+So far, that has yet to happen and it might not for some time, the official said.

 Earlier Thursday, Vice Adm.
 Brad Cooper, the head of the Navy’s Mideast-based 5th Fleet, met with the head of the Gulf Cooperation Council.
 The six-nation bloc includes Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.